Some parts of this page may be machine-translated.

 Manual Evaluation, Analysis, and Improvement Proposal Services | Human Science

-Human Science focuses not only on manual creation but also on the important stage of "implementation."
-Even after the manual is created, we will support its implementation through regular updates and manual creation seminars.
-Through a variety of measures, we will support the effective use of manuals in the field.
+Human Science focuses not only on manual creation but also on the important stage of "adoption."
+Even after manual creation, we support the adoption of manuals through regular updates and manual creation seminars.
+Through a variety of measures, we assist in the effective utilization of manuals in the field.

 Manual Creation Seminar | Human Science